Read on to learn where these famous localities derived their names from!

-Malleswaram, located in the north-west of Bangalore, derives its name from the famous Kaadu Malleshwara temple.
+Malleswaram, located in the north-west of Bangalore city, derives its name from the famous Kaadu Malleshwara temple.

-Hosur Sarjapur Road Layout (popularly known as HSR Layout) is a relatively new suburb located to the south-east of Bangalore, India.
+Hosur Sarjapur Road Layout (popularly known as HSR Layout) is a relatively new suburb located to the south-east of Bangalore city, India.
 The layout, which is built on land reclaimed from the Agara lake, is located between Hosur Road and Sarjapur Road.

 Are in Kannada means half.
 Kere in Kannada means a water reservoir or pond.
 The origin of the name "Arekere" comes comes from a water reservoir which is in the area.

 Banashankari is a neighborhood in South Bengaluru.
 It gets its name from the Banashankari Amma Temple on Kanakapura Road, one of Bengaluru's oldest and most famous temples, which was constructed by Subramanya Shetty in 1915.